Abscess

 Pathophysiology of Abscess

-- Pyogenic organisms, predominantly Staphylococcus aureus, cause tissue necrosis and suppuration.
+- Pyogenic organisms, most commonly Staphylococcus aureus, initiate the process by causing tissue necrosis and suppuration.

-- Pus is composed of dead and dying white blood cells that release damaging cytokines, oxygen free radicals and other molecules.
+- This suppuration leads to the formation of pus, which is composed of dead and dying white blood cells.
+These cells release damaging substances like cytokines, oxygen free radicals, and other molecules that contribute to tissue damage.

-- It is surrounded by an acute inflammatory response and a pyogenic membrane composed of a fibrinous exudate and oedema and the cells of acute inflammation.
+- Furthermore, the pus becomes surrounded by an acute inflammatory response and a pyogenic membrane.
+This membrane is composed of a fibrinous exudate, edema, and the cells characteristic of acute inflammation.

 Clinical Features